- 2 packages (19 ounces, each) Johnsonville® Mild Italian Sausages

-- 2 cups dried cannellini beans
+- 2 cups dried cannellini beans, sorted and rinsed

-- 10 fresh sage leaves (separated, and more for garnish)
+- 10 fresh sage leaves, divided

-- 1 medium tomato, cored and halved
+- 1 medium Roma tomato, cored and cut in half

 - 1/4 cup olive oil

 - 1 cup finely chopped onions

 - 1/8 teaspoon red pepper flakes

 - 1 1/2 teaspoon salt